ervandew/eclim/src/doc/content/vim/cheatsheet.rst

   Find the element under the cursor based on its context.
 - :ref:`:CProjectConfigs <:CProjectConfigs>` [project] -
   Open a temp buffer to view/modify the current projects cdt configurations.
+- :ref:`:CCallHierarchy <:CCallHierarchy>` -
+  Display the call hierarchy for the function or method under the cursor.

 Css Commands